-What is a vote by mail ballot?
+What is a Vote-By-Mail ballot?

 If you do not believe that your ballot will be returned on time via USPS you may bring your ballot to turn in at the Forest Oaks Supervisor of Elections Office (7443 Forest Oaks Blvd.
 Spring Hill, 34606) or the Brooksville Office (20 N. Main St. Rm.
 165. Brooksville, 34601).

 Who can vote a ballot by mail?

-Any registered voter in Hernando County may request a vote by mail ballot from the Hernando County Supervisor of Elections.
+Any registered voter in Hernando County may request a Vote-By-Mail ballot from the Hernando County Supervisor of Elections.

-How do I request a vote by mail ballot?
+How do I request a Vote-By-Mail ballot?

-You must contact the Supervisor of Elections office to request a vote by mail ballot.
+You must contact the Supervisor of Elections office to request a Vote-By-Mail ballot.
+You may contact the Elections office:

-- Mail: 20 N. Main St., Rm.
+Mail: 20 N. Main St., Rm.
 165, Brooksville, Fl 34601

-Only the voter or an immediate family member of the voter may request a vote by mail ballot.
-Immediate family members include:
+Only the voter or an immediate family member of the voter may request a Vote-By-Mail ballot.

-To request a vote by mail ballot, the voter must provide the following information:
+To request a Vote-By-Mail ballot, the voter must provide the following information:

-- Voter's Hernando County residential address
+Voter's Hernando County residential address

-- Voter's signature (written requests only)
+Voter's date of birth Voter's signature (written requests only)

-- The address that the ballot will be mailed to if different from the residential address (Note: The post office will not forward vote by mail ballots)
+The address that the ballot will be mailed to if different from the residential address (Note: The post office will not forward Vote-By-Mail ballots)